 Our Peranakan dinner was a wonderful conclusion to our wonderful first day in Penang, Malaysia.
 I immediately fell asleep the moment we returned to our hotel (due to the fatigue from all the adventure earlier that day), but I will never forget to return to Perut Rumah Nyonya Cuisine again in my future travels.
 And yes, I definitely recommend it!

 How to get to Penang, Malaysia

-Philippines AirAsia does not offer direct flights to Penang, but with the airline’s massive network, you can book fly-thru services that will allow you to fly from Manila to Penang, and to other international destinations like Bali, New Zealand, and Maldives.
-This service can be availed with the price of only one fare and hassle-free transfers from Kuala Lumpur International Airport 2, like what we availed of in this tour.
+Philippines AirAsia does not offer direct flights to Penang, but with the airline’s massive network, you can book fly-thru services that will allow you to fly from Manila to Penang, and to other international destinations like Bali, New Zealand, and the Maldives.
+This service can be availed with the price of only one fare and hassle-free transfers from Kuala Lumpur International Airport 2, like what we availed of on this tour.